 At the law firm of Hammond Law Group, LLC, we fight deportation cases.
 We are tough, dedicated and we will do everything possible to find a way to win your deportation or removal case.
 We continually provide cutting edge defense strategies.
-We stay current on the constant changes to the deportation, removal and immigration detention laws.
+Our Cleveland immigration lawyers stay current on the constant changes to the deportation, removal and immigration detention laws.

 For clarity, deportation cases must have started before 1997.
 Since that time, deportation and exclusion (or what’s now called inadmissibility) cases are called removal proceedings.
 The government starts removal proceedings for a variety of reasons.
 Understanding the government’s reasons and understanding the facts from both points of view allows the removal attorneys at Hammond Law Group to create the best defense to fight the deportation or the removal.

 Any person who is not a citizen of the United States can be deported or removed.
 Having a green card makes it a little harder but does not make someone immune from deportation proceedings or removal proceedings.
 Most of the time, green card holders get ordered deported for criminal convictions.
 Sometimes it is not the first conviction that triggers the removal proceedings, but instead the second or third.
 Another common issue for green card holders is that they commit some kind of fraud to get their green card and the government finds out about it during their naturalization process.